Charles Xavier (film character): First Class and the Cuban Missile Crisis

 Seeking Xavier's advice on mutation, MacTaggert takes him and Raven to the CIA, where they convince Director McCone that mutants exist and that Sebastian Shaw is a threat.
 Another CIA officer sponsors the mutants and invites them to the secret "Division X" facility meeting young scientist Hank McCoy, a mutant with prehensile feet and enhanced intelligence.

 The Central Intelligence Agency provides him access to Cerebro, which he uses to locate and recruit other mutants for the government.
 Around the same time, he meets Erik Lehnsherr after saving him from drowning in a botched attempt to kill Shaw.
-Xavier and Lensherr become friends and together they locate mutants for the CIA.
+Xavier and Lehnsherr become friends and together they locate mutants for the CIA.
 Including exotic dancer Angel Salvadore, taxi driver Armando Muñoz, Army prisoner Alex Summers and the young Sean Cassidy.

 Once the team is assembled, Shaw and the Hellfire Club attack the CIA facility, kill all the human personnel including Muñoz, and persuade Salvadore to defect.
 Xavier retreats with the survivors to his Westchester, New York mansion to train them as an independent team of operatives to prevent nuclear war between the US and USSR as a result of the Cuban Missile Crisis.
-They defeat the threat, but Xavier is unable to convince Lensherr not to take his revenge on a helpless Shaw.
-During the fight, Lensherr redirects a series of missiles back toward the ships that fired them after the two governments decided to try to eliminate the mutant 'threat.'
-Xavier intervenes when MacTaggert fires on Lehnserr and a deflected bullet strikes Xavier's spine, paralyzing him.
-Lehnserr rushes to Xavier's aid, allowing the missiles to fall harmlessly into the ocean.
-Xavier and Lehnserr part ways, with Xavier telling his old friend that they do not share the same dream.
+They defeat the threat, but Xavier is unable to convince Lehnsherr not to take his revenge on a helpless Shaw.
+During the fight, Lehnsherr redirects a series of missiles back toward the ships that fired them after the two governments decided to try to eliminate the mutant 'threat.'
+Xavier intervenes when MacTaggert fires on Lehnsherr and a deflected bullet strikes Xavier's spine, paralyzing him.
+Lehnsherr rushes to Xavier's aid, allowing the missiles to fall harmlessly into the ocean.
+Xavier and Lehnsherr part ways, with Xavier telling his old friend that they do not share the same dream.
 Xavier severs ties with the US government and changes their team name from "G-Men" to "X-Men," turning his home into a school for mutant children.
 In order to do this, he erases MacTaggert's memory so she cannot inform her superiors about the school's existence.